-As noted at the last meeting, the year on year % GHG emissions reduction target of 5% have been an increasing challenge that has been raised and discussed previously at this Committee.
-In looking at the EMP revision process, Holcim is exploring offset measures to assist meet the target (where onsite reductions were not feasible).
+The year on year % GHG emissions reduction target of 5% have been an increasing challenge that has been raised and discussed previously at this Committee.
+Holcim is exploring offset measures to assist meet the target (where onsite reductions were not feasible).